is-it-ayush/fa/README.md

 ### configuration.

-'fa' store it's configuration in `$HOME/.config/fa/config.toml`. in my opinion, you should create a directory and do `git init`. you can then use this directory as a location of all of your stores. for now you'd have to manually back it up to git but i'll probably automate this in future!! :3
+- 'fa' store it's configuration in `$HOME/.config/fa/config.toml`.
+- in my opinion, before your run `fa ini` where it asks you a default store direcotry. you should create a directory and do `git init`. you can then use this directory as a location of all of your stores. for now you'd have to manually back it up to git but i'll probably automate this in future!! :3

 ```toml
 # $HOME/.config/fa/config.toml